polyeung/281_NOTE/key_practice.md

 ````
 * preorder and post order are not enough to determine the bst
 *  balance from the toppest unbalance node????? // TODO

+* both prim's and Kruskal's algorithms fail to work on directed graph
+*  kruskal's and prim's algorithm both work on graph `with negative edge`
+*  For the graph with two or more edges with same length, prim and kruskal mal produce different MST
+*